tomsaleeba/foo-api/README.md

 The important part is that we pass the `-e IS_DELETE=1` environment variable to enable "delete mode".

+You'll have to manually delete the log files from CloudWatch as `up` doesn't handle them.

 ### GitHub
 You can delete your fork on GitHub by following these instructions: https://help.github.com/articles/deleting-a-repository/